adubredu/PyBullet.jl/README.md

 ## Why didn't you instead create Bullet.jl
 The PyBullet package is essentially Python bindings for the [Bullet C++ library](https://github.com/bulletphysics/bullet3).

 It seems like the more astute thing to do (for performance concerns) is to create a Julia wrapper for the core Bullet C++ library instead of creating a Julia wrapper for a Python wrapper of a C++ library.
 However, the great [Erwin Coumans](https://github.com/erwincoumans) (Creator of Bullet and PyBullet), has created some really cool features in PyBullet, especially for Reinforcement learning applications, that might not be easily accessible when using the raw Bullet C++ library.
+PyBullet also as arguably the best and most convenient API of any robotics simulator.

 And since it is waaay easier to create this Julia wrapper for the PyBullet Python module than it is to create a Julia wrapper for the Bullet C++ library,